Sreesanjay/DSA/DSA/tree.md

 - Red-Black Tree
 A red-black tree is another type of self-balancing binary search tree.
 It enforces balancing by coloring the edges (links) of the tree and adhering to specific rules.
 Red-black trees provide a balance guarantee that allows for efficient O(log n) operations.

+### complexity of a binary search tree
+1. Traversal - O(n).
+1. Insertion and Deletion - averagae case - O(log n), worst case - O(n).
+1. Deletion - O(n).

+### Heap
+A heap is a tree based datastructure in which the tree is a complete binary tree.
+- Max Heep - for every node, its child node value should be less than or equal to that nodes value.
+So the greatest value in the heap will be the root node.
+- Min Heep - for every node, its child node value should be greater than or equal to that nodes value.

+#### Operations in Heep
+- Heapify: a process of creating a heap from an array.
+- Insertion: process to insert an element in existing heap time complexity O(log N).
+- Deletion: deleting the top element of the heap or the highest priority element, and then organizing the heap and returning the element with time complexity O(log N).
+- Peek: to check or find the first (or can say the top) element of the heap.

+#### Applications of Heap